In some parts of the world, being a woman puts you at a disadvantage.

 Would you consider making us your chosen charity at your workplace?
 Or joining our Fundraising & Communications Group?
 Read more

 We are looking for part-time volunteers to join our Fundraising & Communication Group.
-This group meets once a month (Thursday 5.30pm to 7pm).
+This group meets online one evening a month.
 The group’s primary purpose is to plan, coordinate and execute various fundraising events over the year.
 Events are used to increase visibility and support for BWC as well as raise funds.

-For further information please contact Maddie Hartwright, Volunteer Services Co-ordinator on 07472 085374 or email@example.com
+For further information please contact Emma Walsh, Volunteer Services Co-ordinator [email protected]

 A huge amount of the work BWC does is only possible because of the commitment and dedication of dozens of volunteers who offer their time and expertise to support BWC and the women who use it.
 Read more